amultari/autoreApp/README.md

-It uses `ngx-pagination` for paginating results, already installed by executing the following command:
+It uses `ngx-pagination` for paginating results, installed by executing the following command:
 ```
 npm install ngx-pagination --save
 ```

+Unfortunatelly, there is no sorting/ordering functionality in tables because it's not included in ngx-pagination.

 ## Development server